YinJC/uk-tex-faq/FAQ-inlgrphapp.md

----
-layout: page
-title: In-line source for graphics applications
+# In-line source for graphics applications
----

 Some of the free-standing graphics applications may also be used (effectively) in-line in LaTeX documents; examples are